-- The node name and the NetBIOS name is printed on the Printer Settings Page.
-To learn how to print the Printer Settings Page, see Printing the Printer Settings Page on page 7-2. - If you search the device using the search function in Step 8 above, disable the Personal Firewall software if you are using it.
-Once you are sure that you can print, re-start your Personal Firewall software.
+- The node name and the NetBIOS name is printed on the network configuration page.
+To learn how to print the Network Configuration Page, see Printing the Network Configuration Page on page 3-7. - If you search for the device using the search function in Step 8 above, disable the Personal Firewall software if you are using it.
+Once you are sure that you can print, re-start your Personal Firewall software. - 9 Click OK.

-10 Click the OK button.
 When prompted you must re-boot your computer.